 APA is the format used for the science side of things, like nursing and psychology.
-The in-text citations will look much the same, except instead of page numbers, the year of publication is what is included after the author or title of the work.
+The in-text citations will look much the same, except instead of page numbers; the year of publication is what is included after the author or title of the work.
+A comma is also placed between the author's name and the publication date.